-Permit at the Student Information Center (SIC) located in the 1st floor lobby of the Student Center (Main Campus)
+• Obtain your Student ID and ParkingPerrmit

-- b Purchase your Textbooks and Class Supplies at the NWACC Campus Bookstore. - c.
-Check your official NWACC email regularly through myNWACC Connection\
+• Purchase your Textbooks and Class Supplies

-Notes:

-\Once accepted, you will receive information on accessing my NWACC Connection account.
-Please check the email that you put on your application.
+at the NWACC Campus Bookstore.

+Check your official NWACC email

+regularly through myNWACC Connection\
-\\All students with an ACT Math score of 17 or below, will need to take the math portion of the placement test.
-Students testing below 19 on Reading and/or Writing are encouraged to retake the placement test to see if their score has changed

-\\\Students currently completing their last semester in high school will need to submit their final transcript (containing their graduation date, GPA, and course completed) once they have finished their final semester and graduated.
-Students that graduated from non-US high schools in which their high school transcript does not include a graduation date, will be required to submit a copy of their high school diploma.

-\\\\Students born before January 1, 1957 or those taking exclusively online classes do not have to submit immunizations records.
+- \All students with an ACT Math score of 17 or below, will need to take the math portion of the placement test.
+Students testing below 19 on Reading and/or Writing are encouraged to retake the placement test to see if their score has changed - \\Students currently completing their last semester in high school will need to submit their final transcript (containing their graduation date, GPA, and course completed) once they have finished their final semester and graduated.
+Students that graduated from non-US high schools in which their high school transcript does not include a graduation date, will be required to submit a copy of their high school diploma. - \\\Students born before January 1, 1957 or those taking exclusively online classes do not have to submit immunizations records.
 Some foreign-born students may be required to submit tuberculosis screening.
-Check with your: high school, doctor, previous colleges you have attended, immunization records from your local Health Department.

-\\\\\Check with the NWACC Financial Aid Office for the status of your Financial Aid.
-Once you have registered for classes, you may visit our secure payment page at https://secure.touchnet.net/ C21163\tsa/web/caslogin.jsp to set up a payment plan.
+Check with your: high school, doctor, previous colleges you have attended, immunization records from your local Health Department. - \\\\Check with the NWACC Financial Aid Office for the status of your Financial Aid.
+Once you have registered for classes, you may log in to My NWACC Connection to set up a payment plan.